SpikeHimself/XPortal/XPortal/PrePackage/README.md

 	* Hide the Ping Map button when the "[nomap](https://valheim.fandom.com/wiki/Global_Keys)" global key is set (you can do this by typing "nomap" in the console).

-	* The "PingMapDisabled" config option is now enforced by the server.
+	* The `PingMapDisabled` config option is now enforced by the server.
 If the server has this set to `true`, the Ping Map button will be hidden, regardless of your own settings.

 	* Add sync support for the stone portal object.
 This fixes a compatibility issue with the mod [Stone Portal](https://valheim.thunderstore.io/package/JereKuusela/Stone_Portal/)